taskdotio/stellar-nfts-on-tss/README.md

 Once all of the above details have been completed for the issuing account the original signing key is to be removed from the account.
 This then forces all transactions to be facilitated through the use of the txFunctions and the royalties that are implemented in the issuing account will be paid.

 # Managing NFT assets
 NFTs created using this method will be managed through two functions that run on the Stellar Turret Signing Server.
-The two functions are BuyNFT and SellNFT.
+The two functions are NFT-Buy-txFunction and NFT-Sell-txFunction.
 These functions take in the same values which are listed below.

 ```
 Var walletAddr = "GBPDHJ6MJFCBFHABJAL75SUH627MDC4MKYY5IQJGUIWRD6YI74CYWGBW";